gramener/uifactory/README.md

 ## Wrap tables in HTML scripts

-Some Lodash templates may lead to invalid HTML.
+Some templates may lead to invalid HTML.

 For example, HTML doesn't allow `<% for ... %>` inside a `<tbody>`.
 (Only `<tr>` is allowed.)
 So this is invalid: